pleiszenburg/wenv/docs/configuration.rst

 Configuration environment variables
 -----------------------------------

 Independently of the ``WENV`` environment variable, all configurable parameters of ``wenv`` can directly be overridden with environment variables.
-All values coming from configuration files as well as re-configurations at run-time will then be ignored for this particular parameter.
+All values coming from configuration files will then be ignored for this particular parameter.
 Take the name of any configurable parameter, convert it to upper case and prefix it with ``WENV``.
 Example: The ``arch`` parameter can be overridden by declaring the ``WENV_ARCH`` environment variable.

 Configurable parameters
 -----------------------